GitTools/GitVersion/docs/input/docs/configuration.md

 `continuous-delivery-fallback-tag` will be used as the pre-release tag for branches which do not have one specified.
 Default set to `ci`.

-Just to clarify: For a build name without "...-ci-\<buildnumber>" or in other words without a `PreReleaseTag` (ergo `"PreReleaseTag":""` in GitVersion's JSON output) at the end you would need to set `continuous-delivery-fallback-tag` to an empty string (`''`):
+Just to clarify: For a build name without `...-ci-<buildnumber>` or in other words without a `PreReleaseTag` (ergo `"PreReleaseTag":""` in GitVersion's JSON output) at the end you would need to set `continuous-delivery-fallback-tag` to an empty string (`''`):